great-expectations/great_expectations/docs/docusaurus/docs/guides/validation/checkpoints/how_to_configure_a_new_checkpoint_using_test_yaml_config.md

 Use the information provided here to learn how to configure a <TechnicalTag tag="checkpoint" text="Checkpoint" /> using `test_yaml_config`.
 To create a new Checkpoint,  see [How to create a new Checkpoint](../../../guides/validation/checkpoints/how_to_create_a_new_checkpoint.md).

-`test_yaml_config` is a convenience method for configuring the moving parts of a Great Expectations deployment.
-It allows you to quickly test out configs for <TechnicalTag tag="datasource" text="Datasources" />, <TechnicalTag tag="store" text="Stores" />, and Checkpoints. `test_yaml_config` is primarily intended for use within a notebook, where you can iterate through an edit-run-check loop in seconds.
+`test_yaml_config` lets you configure and test the components of a Great Expectations deployment, including <TechnicalTag tag="datasource" text="Datasources" />, <TechnicalTag tag="store" text="Stores" />, and Checkpoints. `test_yaml_config` is intended for use within a Jupyter notebook, where you can use an edit-run-check loop to quickly test your changes before implementation.

 ## Prerequisites